 A withholding agent is required to collect tax documentation upfront in order to document payees as either U.S. or non-U.S. This is a critical step to take when it comes to determining who you are paying.
-Unlike the Forms W-8, of which there are many based on what type of non-U.S. person you are, there is only one Form W-9.
-The Form W-9, Request for Taxpayer Identification Number and Certification, plays a critical role in documenting your payees as U.S. persons and obtaining a valid tax identification number (TIN), such as a social security number (SSN) or employer identification number (EIN).
+Unlike the Forms W-8, of which there are many, there is only one Form W-9.
+The Form W-9, Request for Taxpayer Identification Number and Certification, plays a critical role in documenting your payees as U.S. persons.
+As well obtaining a valid tax identification number (TIN), such as a social security number (SSN) or employer identification number (EIN).

 How Do I Know When To Collect A Form W-9?

-The Form W-9, Request for Taxpayer Identification Number and Certification, should be used when requesting the TIN of a U.S. person.
-A Form W-9 requester who is required to file an information return with the IRS must obtain your correct TIN to report on an information return the amount paid to you, or other amount reportable on an information return including any backup withholding.
+Use the Form W-9, Request for Taxpayer Identification Number and Certification, when you need to request the Taxpayer Identification Number (TIN) of a U.S. person.
+If you, as a Form W-9 requester, must file an information return with the IRS, you need to acquire the correct TIN to report the amount paid to the individual or any other reportable amount, which may involve backup withholding.

 Who Must Fill Out a Form W-9?